You need a personal fitness plan right now.

 Just like being on a team or a mission, in fitness, you’re only as strong as your weakest link or muscle.

-I’m sure you’ve seen that guy at the gym with the huge upper body and scrawny legs.
+I’m sure you’ve seen that guy at the gym with a huge upper body and scrawny legs.

 Don’t be that guy!
 Get on a fitness plan.
 Your ______ (insert weak and neglected muscle group here) will thank you.